AngeloDotNet/NET6CustomLibrary/src/NET6CustomLibrary/Docs/README-CustomResponse.md

   throw new ExceptionResponse(HttpStatusCode.Created, "Created", $"Insert a custom object created message here");
 ```

+:information_source: After the custom message, as the last parameter it is also possible to add a T object that will be returned in the response

 ## Example of custom message for a 404 NotFound status

 ```csharp